-Here is an elective is for those students who enjoy writing - poetry, stories, journals.
+This elective is designed for students who enjoy writing - poetry, stories, journals.
 Students will receive an introduction to the essentials of style, syntax, and plotting for creative writing with particular attention to fiction, poetry, and creative nonfiction.
-Students can expect to write in and out of class and share their work with peers and instructor for evaluation and guidance.
-This elective is open to freshmen and sophomores, and it does not take the place of the regular English requirement.
+Students can expect to write in and out of class and share their work with peers and the instructor for evaluation and guidance.
+This elective is open to freshmen and sophomores: it does not take the place of the regular English requirement.
 Students taking the class for honors credit must have a mastery of English conventions; in addition, they are required to complete a substantial independent project.
-Students will be encouraged to submit work for publication, such as in the school newspaper or literary magazine.
+Students will be encouraged to submit work for publication, such as in the literary magazine.